Decomputeur/decomputeur.github.io/_posts/2024-04-14-Afas-Status-Page.md

   path: /assets/images/logos/afas sw logo stapel RGB SVG.svg
   alt: Afas Software Logo.
 ---
+> Afas has replaced it's statuspage with Statuspal.
+See [Statuspal](https://www.decomputeur.nl/posts/Statuspal-Status-Page/) for more information about adding this to N-Central.
+{: .prompt-warning }

 When your company is a user of the software Afas, you want to get the status of it in your N-Central to more easily see if it is reporting any issues.
 Afas Software publishes it's status on the page [https://afasstatus.nl](https://afasstatus.nl), however if you look at that page, you can't see any way to subscribe by mail (except mention in an article on the help pages) or rss feed.